tskeeley/wireguard-manager/.github/README.md

 - [CloudFlare Warp](https://1.1.1.1/)

 Why is all the code in one place?
-- Consider a remote, you can have thirty separate remotes each doing one thing, or you can have a single remote that does everything.
+- Consider a remote control, you can have thirty different remotes each doing a different job, or you may have a single remote that does everything.

 Official Links
 - Homepage: https://www.wireguard.com